PAT SUET-BIK HUI & THE THREE PERFECTIONS

 50+ works from the Whitworth collection reimagining trees as active storytellers across art history

-One of the world's leading open-air galleries, set across 500 acres of 18th-century parkland.
-Permanent and temporary commissions by artists including Henry Moore, Barbara Hepworth, Andy Goldsworthy, and Ai Weiwei sit alongside indoor gallery spaces.
+One of the world's leading open-air sculpture venues, Yorkshire Sculpture Park occupies 500 acres of 18th-century parkland in West Yorkshire.
+Permanent and long-term commissions by Henry Moore, Barbara Hepworth, Andy Goldsworthy, and Ai Weiwei sit alongside ambitious temporary exhibitions and indoor gallery spaces.
+The landscape itself, with its rolling hills and historic estate buildings, is as integral to the experience as the art.

 Until Aug 2